pylon-lib/pylon-lib.github.io/index.md

 ---
 title: Pylon
 layout: home
 description: Pylon is a PyTorch Framework for Learning with Constraints.
-Pylon lets you to train your deep learning models with arbitrary constraints on the output.
+Pylon lets you train your deep learning models with arbitrary constraints on the output.
 intro_image: "images/illustrations/basil-samuel-lade-ZquzFE8xs8s-unsplash.jpg"
 intro_image_absolute: true
 intro_image_hide_on_mobile: true